 The Annuity Plan is designed to provide you with retirement income.
-The value of your Individual Account builds throughout your working years, and the growth of your Individual Account is influenced by the investment choices you make.
+The value of your Individual Account is expected to build throughout your working years, and the growth of your Individual Account is influenced by the investment choices you make.

-You choose how your Individual Account is invested among the different investment options offered through the Annuity Plan.
-When deciding the investment mix that is best for you, you will want to consider a variety of factors, including but not limited to your time horizon, the risks and returns of the available investment options, and your level of comfort with different types of risk.
+You choose how your Individual Account is invested among the different investment options offered through the Annuity Plan's Third Party Administrator.
+When deciding the investment mix that is best for you, you will want to consider a variety of factors, including but not limited to your retirement time horizon, the risks and returns of the available investment options, and your level of comfort with different types of risk.